hazrmard/SatTrack/README.md

 This code is for my engineering senior design project.
 The python class SatTrack is the main interface.
 It does the following things:
 * Load satellite TLE data from file / parse web sources for it
-* Track satellite position in real time
+* Track satellite position in real or sped up time
 * Predict next pass (or next n passes)
-* Connect to servo motors via serial port - arduino interface
+* Controll antenna using servo motors via serial port - arduino interface
 * Visualize satellite position using a web interface implemented in D3js
+* Access the GUI on a mobile/remote device over wifi
+* Record transmissions at a particular frequency using RTL SDR.

 An example of satellite tracking interface:
 ![image](https://github.com/hazrmard/SatTrack/raw/interface_cleanup/demo.gif)